aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/merge-remote-spreadsheet/_index.md

 ### Merge Remote Spreadsheet API Specification

-The [Merge Remote Spreadsheet API Specification](https://reference.aspose.cloud/cells/#/DataProcessingController/MergeRemoteSpreadsheet) describes the REST interface that can be called directly from any HTTP client.
+The <a href="https://reference.aspose.cloud/cells/#/DataProcessingController/MergeRemoteSpreadsheet" target="_blank" rel="noopener noreferrer">Merge Remote Spreadsheet API Specification</a> describes the REST interface that can be called directly from any HTTP client.

 ## Excel API SDK

 ### Use Aspose.Cells Cloud SDKs

 Using an SDK is the fastest way to develop, as it abstracts low‑level details and lets you merge a spreadsheet into another spreadsheet with a short code snippet.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to interact with Aspose.Cells web services using various SDKs: